wasabirobby/wasabi_blackmarket/README.md

 <b>Features:</b>
 - Custom UI(Credits to whoever created 'Shops UI' : https://forum.cfx.re/t/release-esx-shops-ui/1025053)
 - Option to add multiple locations where black market ped will spawn at randomly per server restart
+- Option to use qtarget OR just 3D Text
 - Config saved to server side and sent to client via callback to eliminate sweaty kids from attempting to obtain location via client dump
 - Location and additional security checks to ensure no one triggers events for profit
 - Ability to add custom images or just drag over inventory image of item name into the `html/images/` directory
 - All weapon item images have already been added for your convenience(Credits to `linden_inventory` for those images)
 - Configurable webhooks for purchase logs as well as exploit logs
-- 0.00 MS on idle - 0.00 MS while in use
+- 0.00 MS on idle - 0.00 MS while in use (Using qtarget)
 - It's FREE

 ## Requirements
 - es_extended (v1.2 and above, easy to adjust for older though)
-- qtarget
+- qtarget (OPTIONAL IN CONFIG)

 ## Installation